watson-developer-cloud/swift-sdk/Documentation/PublishingRelease.md

 - [ ] Run all tests to verify correctness.
 Fix any errors.
 - [ ] Update `.travis.yml` for any new targets/services.
+- [ ] Encrypt `Credentials.swift` to support any new targets/services with Travis.
 - [ ] If changes were made to Speech to Text, then test continuous streaming support on a physical device.

 #### Documentation